Prokash21/Prokash21.github.io/content/home/experience.md

       Projects:
       - Identification of potential biomarkers for 2022 Mpox virus infection: a transcriptomic network analysis and machine learning approach.
       - markerMPXV: upregulation of RRAD and building of a biomarker algorithm for Mpox virus infection in comparison with other viral pathologies.
 [Used as a case study for [omicML](https://omicml.org/)]
-      - A Deep Learning Framework that Emulates Statistical Models for Differential Gene Expression Analysis.
+      - A deep fearning framework that emulates statistical models for differential gene expression analysis.

       GitHub:
       - [Mpox-Project](https://github.com/Prokash21/2022_MPXV_Project), [Biomarker-Discovery](https://github.com/Prokash21/biomarker-discovery), [Bulk-RNA-seq](https://github.com/Prokash21/RNA-Seq-Analysis), [DeepFoldChange](https://github.com/Prokash21/DeepFoldChange), [DGE-analysis](https://github.com/Prokash21/DGE-analysis)